1LaoWangYinCang/7mSports/README.md

 # Wenchi Bookkeeping

-Wenchi Bookkeeping is an app that records account transactions in daily life, makes an appointment for iou related courses, and learns the common sense of account transactions.
-Let people can easily and conveniently record the IOU ious in life, but also can learn the basic knowledge of IOU iOU, can effectively and high-quality appointment to iOU IOU explanation course, so that you understand the nature of account transactions and common sense, avoid accounting disputes.

-Our APP can also mark important accounts to remind ourselves and avoid forgetting them over time.
-At the same time, our interest calculation function is very professional and reliable, and the problem consultation is also convenient and simple.

-Easy to record quick appointments anytime, anywhere.
+Wenchi Bookkeeping is an app that allows people to easily record the borrowing and repayment of accounts in their daily life.

+-Our app allows people to book offline courses efficiently and help them learn to share basic knowledge.

+-Our app is a very useful record management tool.
+It allows you to record every account transaction anytime and anywhere, so as to avoid forgetting for a long time.

+- Our app also has the function of marking important accounts.
+You can mark important accounts and remind yourself at any time to avoid forgetting.

+- Our app has a professional interest calculation function, so that you can accurately calculate the amount of interest, professional and reliable, easy to calculate interest, great convenience to life.

+Easily record the debit note and quickly book related courses.

 If you have any questions, please contact us as follows : lc226v@163.com